dmking0728/100-days-of-code/dailylog.md

 Thoughts: Arrow fxs look easy to use.
 Still struggling with learning about promises and HTTP request.
 Link to work: NA

+<strong>DAY 33: MARCH 25, 2019</strong>

+Today's Progress: Today we learned about async and await.
+When we need to run code that may clog up other JS code we use asnyc and await to run the slow code asynchronously.
+We put "async" in front of the function and then we write code with await in fron of it to make it run only once it has completed it's purpose.
+An example would be:

+async function getUsers() {
+  //await response of the fetch call const response = await fetch('https://jsonplaceholder.typicode.com/users');

+  //only proceed once promise is resolved const data = await response.json();

+  //only proceed once second promise is resolved return data;
+}

+getUsers().then(users => console.log(users));

+Thoughts: This teacher didn't explain it well so i went ahead and did my own research and found an AMAZING article that cleared evrything up for me.
+Link to work: NA